maximalisimus/blacklist-scripts/README.md

                         carefully!
   -fine, --fine         Full clearing NFTABLES tables from all settings.
 Use
                         carefully!
+  -net NETWORK, -network NETWORK, --network NETWORK
+                        The name of the interface through which the processed packet should be received.
+That is, the input network interface.
   -ipv6, --ipv6         Forced IPV6 protocol selection.
   -nft, --nftables      Select the NFTABLES framework (Default IP(6)TABLES).
   -nftproto {ip,ip6,inet}, --nftproto {ip,ip6,inet}